The Amazing Spider-Man (handheld video game)

-The Amazing Spider-Man is a side scrolling platform action video game released for the Nintendo Game Boy in 1990, published by LJN and developed by Rare based on the Marvel Comics superhero Spider-Man.
+The Amazing Spider-Man is a platform action video game released for the Nintendo Game Boy in 1990, published by LJN and developed by Rare, based on the Marvel Comics superhero Spider-Man.

 Gameplay

 Spider-Man has three extra lives and three continues.
 The intermission scenes between each level feature Spider-Man trading catchy barbs with a supervillain on a cell phone or walkie-talkie to find out where he should go next.

 Spider-Man can jump a normal and a double height.
 When he double-jumps, he can swing on a web.
 This can only be done for a short time until the web-meter runs out.
 Spider-Man's primary standing attack is a punch to the jaw.
 While crouching, Spider-Man can do a low, side kick.
 While jumping in the air, Spider-Man can do a side kick.
 While standing still, Spider-Man can shoot a glob of webbing from his wrists.
 This slightly depletes his web-meter.

 In the two vertical levels, Spider-Man climbs up the side of a building, and will "buzz" with his spider sense, indicating that the player should move Spider-Man out of the way of possible falling objects.

 Web vials are used to restore Spider-Man's web-meter, since his webbing is in limited supply.
 They are dropped by henchmen throughout the levels.
 Hamburgers restore some of Spider-Man's health meter.